entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Clement *et al.* (in review): "Schaeffer (1941)111 revised morphology of the pelvic plates in seven coelacanth taxa.
 The morphology of the pelvic plate was described in terms of three components of the pelvic plates: the anterior division, the posterior division and the medial process.
 We considered that the "anterior division" is composed between one to three processes: the anteromedial, the anterolateral and the lateral processes.
 The "posterior division" includes the posterior process; occasionally the lateral process seems to be coalescent with the posterior process.
 The presence of the anterior processes of the pelvic girdle refers to the presence of the anteromedial and anterolateral processes.
 If a single anterior process is present (e.g., Changxingia, Libys) it is assumed that it corresponds generally to the anteromedial process.
 The forked condition corresponds to the clear presence of an anterior bifurcation, most likely corresponding to the presence of both the anteromedial and anterolateral processes."

-227. Anterior processes of pelvic plate relative, length of: anteromedial process longer than anterolateral process (0), anteromedial and anterolateral processes approximately the same length (1), anteromedial process shorter than anterolateral process (2).
+227. Anterior processes of pelvic plate relative, length of: anteromedial process longer than anterolateral process (0), anteromedial and anterolateral processes approximately the same length (1), anteromedial process shorter than anterolateral process (2). (ordered)
 > Clement *et al.* (in review), Character 227.

 > - Clement *et al.* (in review): "The presence of the anterior processes of the pelvic girdle refers to the presence of the anteromedial and anterolateral processes; character 227 is linked with the forked condition of character 226.
 These processes correspond in part to the anterior division of the pelvic girdle mentioned by Schaeffer (1941)111.
 The three character-states are organized into a morphocline reflecting the relative length of the anteromedial and anterolateral processes."